BCSA Accredited Judges

 BCSA Judges must:

-- Exhibit budgerigars at least bi-annually in major shows conducted by affiliate, half affiliate or associate societies of the BCSA, including the State Selection Show.
+• Exhibit at least five different owner bred budgerigars every two years in major shows of affiliate, half affiliate or associate societies of the BCSA.
+The State Selection Show is deemed a major show.

-- ‘ANBC – The Standard’ and any appendages thereto, is the sole reference source when judging as to colour, variety and exhibition points.
+• ‘ANBC – The Standard’ and any appendages thereto, is the sole reference source when judging as to colour, variety and exhibition points.
+Schedules of a Society may, for their own needs, differ from the ANBC Matrix, noting that this will not change the judging parameters for colour, variety, or exhibition points.

 BCSA Judges shall:

-- You should wear appropriate clothing that presents a professional image.
-It is compulsory for judges to wear a shirt / blouse (complete with BCSA logo) as supplied by the BCSA (Stencil Nano-Gear Item 2024 man or Item 2124 lady, Biz Collection P9300 Polo-Grey man and lady) and a tie (optional) with slacks / skirt at all BCSA affiliate, half affiliate or associate shows.
-The following items are not permitted – track suit pants, sports shorts, runners, sandals, and thongs.
-If for a medical or other reason a judge is not able to comply, the Judge is to submit a request for an exemption with the applicable reason.
+2. Be suitably attired, presenting a reasonable professional image.
+It is mandatory for judges to wear a shirt / blouse (complete with BCSA logo) as supplied by the BCSA and a tie (optional) with slacks / skirt at all BCSA affiliate, half affiliate or associate shows and the State Selection Show.
+Track suit pants, sport shorts, runners, sandals and thongs and the like are not permitted.
+If for a medical or other reason a judge is not able to comply, the Judge is to submit a request for an exemption with the applicable reason to the Judges Coordinator for consideration by the Judges Executive and the BCSA Executive.

-- You should be ready to start judging at the designated time.
+3. Be ready to commence judging at the appointed time.

-- Act in a courteous manner during and at completion of judging.
+4. Act in a courteous manner during and at the completion of judging.

-- Be available to answer questions from exhibitors at the completion of judging appointments.
-Explain the basis of decisions if so requested.
+5. Be available to answer questions from exhibitors at the completion of judging appointments and explain the basis of decisions if so requested.

-- Be non-critical of a fellow judge’s decision.
+6. Be noncritical of a fellow judge’s decision.
+This includes verbal, print, electronic and social media.

-- Be a good ambassador of the BCSA and the budgerigar fancy in general.
+7. Be a good ambassador of the BCSA and the budgerigar fancy in general.
+This includes while officiating as a Judge or attending any events under the BCSA umbrella.

 Process of Promotion of Judges